Accelerated Sequence Alignment

 In the currently available version of Smith-Waterman, a command-line interface is available.
 The same commands as in NCBI versions of the software are used so that the integration of this accelerated solution with your existing infrastructure and analysis pipelines is hassle-free.

-Performance: Providing the above mentioned features and run on a real-live dataset, the enormous speed of FPGA-computers in comparison to regular hardware as well its linear scaling properties becomes obvious.
+Performance: Providing the above mentioned features and run on a real-live dataset, the enormous speed of FPGA-computers in comparison to regular hardware, as well its linear scaling properties become obvious.
 Using this high-quality alignment algorithm, only half a rack of RIVYERA S3-5000 would be sufficient to align in one day more than 3.5 billion base pairs and their complements against e.g. hg19 chromosome 1 or more than 18 billion base pairs and their complements against hg19 chromosome 21.

 Additional resources for download: